The Tien

 We are an interdisciplinary group of

-researchers who invent new types of biomaterials, for uses that range from
+researchers who invent new types of biomaterials, for uses that range from basic

-regenerative medicine.
-Of particular
+medicine.
+Of particular interest are

-the organization of native vascular networks.
+organization of native vascular networks.

 With these materials, we seek to solve one of the long-standing